The Evidence

 The Research

-Access to books and educational material is the single biggest barrier to literacy development in the United States and beyond.
-If we can solve the problem of access, we will be well on the road to realizing educational parity – a goal which has eluded this country for generations.
+The affordability of having a home library is the single biggest barrier to literacy development in the United States and beyond.
+If we can solve the problem of affordability, we will be well on the road to realizing educational parity — a goal which has eluded this country for generations.

 The greatest amount of brain growth occurs between birth and age five.
 In fact, by age 3, roughly 85% of the brain’s core structure is formed.
 Given the course of brain development, it is not surprising that young children who are exposed to certain early language and literacy experiences usually prove to be good readers later.
 Just as a child develops language skills long before being able to speak, the child also develops literacy skills long before being able to read.